Lower Extremity Functional Scale Score Interpretation

 6. Be Aware of Potential Biases: Like any self-report measure, the LEFS is susceptible to potential biases.
 Patients may over- or underestimate their functional abilities, depending on their motivation, mood, and expectations.
 It is important to be aware of these potential biases and to interpret the score accordingly.

-For example, a patient who is highly motivated to return to work may overestimate their functional abilities, while a patient who is feeling depressed may underestimate their functional abilities.
+To give you an idea, a patient who is highly motivated to return to work may overestimate their functional abilities, while a patient who is feeling depressed may underestimate their functional abilities.

 7. Use the LEFS to Inform Treatment Planning: The LEFS can be a valuable tool for informing treatment planning.
 By identifying the specific activities that are most difficult for the patient, you can tailor the treatment plan to address those limitations.

-For example, if a patient reports difficulty walking and climbing stairs, the treatment plan may focus on improving lower extremity strength, balance, and coordination.
+To give you an idea, if a patient reports difficulty walking and climbing stairs, the treatment plan may focus on improving lower extremity strength, balance, and coordination.

 FAQ